GinesOrtiz/angular-beers/index.md

 You have to submit your interest, the goal is create separated groups by different interests to interact together

 > For example:
->#interest: create a chrome extension, thens submit your [interest to next meetup discussion](http://www.meetup.com/AngularJS-Beers/messages/boards/thread/48884172) or [open an issue](https://github.com/angularbeers/angular-beers/issues) to AngularBeers.
+>#interest: create a chrome extension, then submit your [interest to next meetup discussion](http://www.meetup.com/AngularJS-Beers/messages/boards/thread/48884172) or [open an issue](https://github.com/angularbeers/angular-beers/issues) to AngularBeers.
 >